Th4nat0s1s/PyFlyff-Installer/README.md

 "YES" is good if you are using skills, "NO" is good if you are using consumables in the second and third key.

+Min Interval is a way for you to have more control to when the Mini Ftool should press the first key.
+If you set the Min Interval to 5 and the first key to 5, it will remove the randomness offset and always press the first key exactly after every 5 seconds.
+If you set the Min Interval to 5 and the first key to 10, it will press the first key in a random offset between 5 and 10.

 Alt Control: You can set hotkeys for the Main Client to send a direct command to the Alt Client.
 Good if you don't want to use the Mini Ftool, but still want to command your FS/RM without having to alt+tab.
 To set multiple keys (up to 20 keys) add commas between each one.

 Example: